javierbyte/clashjs/README.md

 This is an experiment.
 The idea is to create a battle game, where the participants code their AI, and then we make them fight!

-The repo doesn't contain any code yet, just work-in-progress specs.

 # Game.
-Functional(?)
-Spec.
+Functional Spec.

 ## Introduction.
 Games and coding are fun!
-I want to make a game where we can confront AI vs AI.
+So I want to make a game where we can confront AI vs AI in javascript.

 The game is simple: we will put all the players in a battle arena, and then make them fight to death.
-We will put a coin in the arena, and the players should try to collect it.
+Where will be ammo in the arena so they can shoot each other.
 The last player alive wins!

 ### Game Rules.
 * Every player will have a position and direction on the grid.
-A player can not go over the grid limits, and can only face north, west, south or east.
+A player can not go over the grid limits, and can only face north, east, south or west.
 * The game will be turn based.
 Every turn we will excecute the AI of every player passing as arguments:
   * The current position and direction of the player.
   * The position of all other players.